 Additionally, genetic and environmental factors are thought to play a role in who gets MS.

 At this stage, your doctor can determine whether you’re at high risk for developing the condition based on your medical history and a physical exam.
 However, there is no definitive test to confirm the presence of MS, so the disease can be tough to diagnose.

 The next step on the continuum is receiving a diagnosis of MS. Your doctor will diagnose you with the condition if there is clear evidence that, at two different points in time, you have had two separate episodes of disease activity in your central nervous system (CNS).

-Relapsing-remitting MS can progress into a more aggressive and progressive form of the disease.
+Relapsing-remitting MS can progress into a more aggressive form of the disease.
 The NMSS reports that if left untreated, half of those with the relapsing form of the condition will develop secondary-progressive MS within a decade of the first diagnosis.

 This form is characterized by slow and steady disease progression with no remission periods.
 Some people with primary-progressive MS experience occasional plateaus in their symptoms as well as minor improvements in function that tend to be temporary.
 There are variations in the progression rate over time.

-The most acute form of the condition is called progressive-relapsing MS. This form is the rarest type of MS: only five percent of people receiving this diagnosis at onset of the disease, according to the NMSS.
+The most acute form of the condition is called progressive-relapsing MS. This form is the rarest type of MS. Only 5 percent of people receive this diagnosis at onset of the disease, according to the NMSS.